 George Kourounis still remembers the first tornado he ever chased, near Medford, Oklahoma in 1998.
 “It wasn’t this pretty, Wizard of Oz-looking elephant trunk coming down from the sky,” he recalls.
 “It was a dusty, nasty, un-photogenic thing, but it was coming straight for us, and we had to turn around and get the hell out of its way.”

 That adrenaline rush was enough to convince the former sound engineer to pursue a life of adventure, documenting nature’s extremes.
-Twenty years, 65 countries, a successful television series and countless close calls later, Kourounis shows no sign of slowing down.
-On Feb.
-28, he was named an Explorer-in-Residence of The Royal Canadian Geographical Society.
-He hopes the new role will help him further share his passion for the planet and inspire a new generation of adventurers.
+Twenty years, more than 65 countries, a successful television series and countless close calls later, Kourounis shows no sign of slowing down.
+An Explorer-in-Residence of The Royal Canadian Geographical Society, he uses his role as a platform to share his passion for the planet and inspire a new generation of adventurers.

 On fulfilling a childhood dream

 When I was a kid, I wanted to be a marine biologist.
 I loved the idea of exploring the oceans like Jacques Cousteau.
 When I got older, life got more practical and I had a regular job, but there was always something in the back of my mind that wanted me to get back into exploring.
 My interest in the weather and natural disasters gave me an avenue to see dramatic things, travel the world and become recognized as an authority on the extremes of nature, which allowed me to give up my old job and become a full-time, professional explorer.

 On the challenges and rewards of chasing storms